Healthy apple horseradish sauce, good with smoked salmon and cold meats like roast beef or pork. Low in calories with mainly grated apple.

 Serve a little directly on the salmon and the rest at the table inside the scooped out apple.
 For an extra fun wow factor, this is good with mini beetroot and horseradish savoury macarons.

 This has to be one of my all-time favourite starters over the holiday season.
 It’s incredibly quick to prepare in advance – as long as you have a jar of horseradish sauce in the cupboard.
 It sounds like a no-brainer, but this popular condiment is actually not as easy to find in France as it is in the UK and America.
 These days, it’s easier to find it in the international food aisles at the supermarket.

 Feeling patriotic, Scottish smoked salmon is definitely on my menu for starters.
 My favourite is Salar Hot Smoked Salmon from the Outer Hebrides in North-West Scotland.
 However, use any good quality wild smoked salmon.

 At first guests think it’s pure cream looking at the colour, but on tasting they dollop on more when they realise it’s mainly apple with half fat crème fraîche tossed in as an afterthought!
 As you can see from the calorie count, it’s low and healthy too.
 Serve a little on serving plates and provide extra sauce on the table.

-For that extra special touch, this goes famously with a beetroot and horseradish macaron (see mini macs savoury macarons on p.103 of Mad About Macarons.)
+For that extra special and fun touch, this goes famously with a beetroot and horseradish macaron (see mini macs savoury macarons on p.103 of Mad About Macarons.)
 Otherwise serve with a little beetroot/beet on the side.

 - 1 tart apple organic (e.g. Granny Smith, Braeburn)

-- 1-2 tbsp cream of horseradish according to taste
+- 1-2 tbsp cream of horseradish sauce according to taste

 - 1 lemon, juice only